-Other taxes & benefits are in-line with the external information provided (See Annex 2, Table 4.7).
+Other taxes are in-line with the external information provided (See Annex 2, Table 4.7).

 The difference between the number of beneficiaries from simulation and external statistics leads to discrepancies between the simulated amounts and the external statistics for the benefits under discussion.
-This is the case of the child raising allowance, which is below the external benchmark, but also for the child raising incentive and the family support allowance which are much higher than external statistics.
+This is the case of the child raising allowance, which is below the external benchmark, but also for the family support allowance, guaranteed minimum income, heating aid and money for high-school which are much higher than external statistics.

 The guaranteed minimum income amounts are over-simulated.
-The discrepancy may be explained by the too large number of beneficiaries; but, as the over-simulation is less severe in the case of amounts compared that of the number of beneficiaries indicates that, at least partly, results may be explained by the non-take up of small benefits.
+The discrepancy may be explained by the large number of beneficiaries; but, as the over-simulation is less severe in the case of amounts compared that of the number of beneficiaries indicates that, at least partly, results may be explained by the non-take up of small benefits.